Parents: Hades was a child of the Titans Cronus and Rhea.

 Siblings: Hades had five siblings.
 Two younger brothers (Zeus, Poseidon), and three sisters (Hestia, Hera and Demeter).

-The Ancient Greeks feared to call god Hades by his name and always referred to him using descriptive titles (epithets), such as "Polydectes" (Acceptor of Many).
+The ancient Greeks were afraid to call the god Hades by his name and always referred to him by descriptive titles (epithets), such as "Polydectes" (acceptor of many).

 The sacred symbol of Hades was his helmet, which helped him to remain invisible.
 His sacred animal was Cerberus, his own three-headed dog.